Joffrey-lc/OpenRadioPHY/README.md

 duration > one_cycle_seconds + margin
 ```

-For a conservative first run, use QPSK (`--bits-per-symbol 2`) and no PAPR clipping.
+For a conservative first run, use QPSK (`--bits-per-symbol 2`) and omit `--papr-clip`.

+## Payload, CRC, Diagnostics, and PAPR

-## Payload and CRC Modes
+### Payload and CRC Modes

 `--crc-mode strict` is for validated file transfer.
 With `--payload-mode auto`, strict mode sends the original file bytes and writes output only when the frame CRCs and file CRC pass.

 `--crc-mode debug` is for low-SNR visualization.
 With `--payload-mode auto`, debug mode sends raw RGB pixels and writes a best-effort PNG even when CRC validation fails.
-Missing chunks are filled with zeros, so the image can still show visible channel impairment.
+Missing chunks are filled with zeros, so the output can still show visible channel impairment.

 Explicit payload modes are also available: